juicedata/juicefs/docs/en/security/trash.md

 It is suggested to recover files as root, since root is allowed to move them out of trash with a single `mv` command without any extra data copy.
 Other users, however, can only recover a file by reading its content and write it to another new file.

-Since it is JuiceFS client which is in charge of checking the trash every hour and purging old entries, you need at least 1 active client to perform checking and purging.
-Like recovering, only root user is allowed to manually purge entries by `rm` command.
+Since it is JuiceFS client which is in charge of checking the trash every hour and purging old entries, you need at least ONE active client.
+Like recovering, only the root user is allowed to manually purge entries by the `rm` command.

 ## Cautions